Air Orient

 Air Orient was an airline based in France.
 Created in 1929 from the merger of Air Asie (c.
 1928) and Air Union Lignes d’Orient (c.
-1927 – renamed from Messageries Transaeriennes 1923), the short lived airline was merged with Air France October 7, 1933.
+1927 – renamed from Messageries Transaeriennes 1923), the short lived airline was merged with Air France on 7 October 1933.

 Destinations

 The airline connected France and parts of Europe to the Middle East and Far East, many of which were French colonial outposts: